 • The asking for PIN was the final goal.
 It was the needed information actually to transfer some money to the attacker account.

 What could be done by the Bank to prevent this flow from succeeding?

 • Avoid direct OTP insertion authentication mechanisms: providing the user with a phishable OTP code should be done only when strictly necessary.
-Furthermore, using more modern challenge-response patterns give the ability to provide the user with specific information about the request they are permitting.
+Furthermore, using more modern challenge-response patterns can provide the user with specific information about the request they are permitting.
 Do you think the victim would have accepted a reset password request from the attacker?

 • Awareness, Awareness, Awareness: let the user understand that account PIN should never be communicated to anyone.

-Thanks to the XTN Cognitive Security Platform ®, we have been able to provide financial institutions with tools capable of protecting from the most advanced Phishing campaigns out there.
-Providing together Next-Generation Behavioral Analysis, In-App Protection, and Digital Identity validation, XTN Platform can spot out anomalies on different analysis grounds, without affecting user experience.
+Thanks to the XTN Cognitive Security Platform ®, we have provided financial institutions with tools capable of protecting from the most advanced Phishing campaigns out there.
+Providing together Next-Generation Behavioral Analysis, In-App Protection, and Digital Identity validation, the XTN Platform can spot out anomalies on different analysis grounds without affecting user experience.